 “Print the news, sound the alarm, and raise hell.”

 For 110 years, the Arizona (Daily) Wildcat has been doing just that.
 The strong and often strident voice of student opinion has been heard through one form of student press or another at the University of Arizona’s campus since 1899.
-What began as little more than a family newsletter has matured into a professional, profitable and respected daily morning newspaper with a circulation of 12,000, and a potential readership more than triple that number…(Read the full Wildcat history here)
+What began as little more than a family newsletter has matured into a professional, daily morning newspaper with 24/7 digital presence…(Read the full Wildcat history here)

 The first student publication on campus was the Sage Green and Silver.
 Here’s a PDF of the entire 8-page first issue published in January 1899, or you can view just the first page here

 Here’s a PDF of the first Arizona Weekly Life, published November 14, 1911 (Scan quality not great, but try enlarging to read)

 We’ve compiled a list of editors in chief of the Wildcat and its early incarnations starting in 1899.

 In November 1999, almost 300 Wildcat and other student publication alumni and friends celebrated the 100th anniversary of student press at the UA.
 Attendees came from 15 states and 2 countries (as far away as Singapore and Japan) and represented seven decades of involvement with student press.
 You can view photos of the celebration and more here.